This page is for patients and caretakers exploring private hip surgical care in Vancouver. Browse between 5 accredited surgeons.

 FRCSC-certified orthopedic surgeon specializing in complex hip and knee conditions, using both traditional and advanced techniques, including robotic-assisted joint replacements.

-Curious about aftercare?
+Curious about aftercare when travelling?
 Read our guide on aftercare when travelling for surgery.

 Yes and no—you can reach out to any of the private surgeons listed on Surgency without a referral.
 Their intake teams are happy to answer questions, explain what they treat, share pricing ranges, and walk you through next steps.